ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 - The current implementation is prioritizing general response formatting over specific system message instructions.
 - The Shakespearean prefix is not being applied consistently, even when a Shakespearean system message is detected.
 - The response generation logic may not be properly considering the system message when determining the response format.
+- The `is_shakespearean` flag may not be set correctly or used consistently throughout the response generation process.

 ## Hypotheses (Ranked by Likelihood)

-1. Incorrect System Message Processing (Highest Likelihood)
+1. Incomplete Response Prefix Application (Highest Likelihood)
-   - The `_generate_response` method may not be correctly identifying or processing the Shakespearean system message.
+   - The `_apply_response_prefix` method may not be correctly applying the Shakespearean prefix "Hark!" when needed.
-   - Validation: Review and update the system message processing logic in `_generate_response`, ensuring it correctly identifies and handles Shakespearean instructions.
+   - Validation: Review and update the `_apply_response_prefix` method, ensuring it consistently applies "Hark!" for Shakespearean responses.
    - Status: To be implemented and tested.

-2. Response Prefix Application Failure (High Likelihood)
+2. Inconsistent Shakespearean Mode Tracking (High Likelihood)
-   - The Shakespearean prefix "Hark!" is not being applied consistently, even when Shakespearean mode is detected.
-   - Validation: Ensure that the Shakespearean prefix is applied as the final step in response generation, overriding any other prefixes.
+   - The `self.is_shakespearean` flag may not be set correctly or checked consistently throughout the response generation process.
+   - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
    - Status: To be implemented and tested.

-3. Inconsistent Shakespearean Mode Tracking (Medium Likelihood)
+3. Incorrect System Message Processing (Medium Likelihood)
-   - The Shakespearean mode may not be consistently tracked throughout the response generation process.
+   - The `_process_system_message` method may not be correctly identifying or processing the Shakespearean system message.
-   - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
+   - Validation: Review and update the system message processing logic, ensuring it correctly identifies and handles Shakespearean instructions.
    - Status: To be implemented and tested.

 4. Model-Specific Behavior Interference (Low Likelihood)